nedbat/coveragepy/doc/config.rst

 Environment variables can be substituted in by using dollar signs: ``$WORD`` or ``${WORD}`` will be replaced with the value of ``WORD`` in the environment.
 A dollar sign can be inserted with ``$$``.
+Special forms can be used to control what happens if the variable isn't defined in the environment:

-If you want to raise an error if an environment variable is undefined, use a question mark suffix: ``${WORD?}``.
+- If you want to raise an error if an environment variable is undefined, use a question mark suffix: ``${WORD?}``.

+- If you want to provide a default for missing variables, use a dash with a default value: ``${WORD-default value}``.

-Otherwise, missing environment variables will result in empty strings with no error.
+- Otherwise, missing environment variables will result in empty strings with no error.

 Many sections and values correspond roughly to commands and options in the :ref:`command-line interface <cmd>`.